Hasse Backe: Assistant to Sven-Göran Eriksson

 In July 2007, he was appointed as assistant manager at Manchester City in the Premier League, working alongside fellow countryman Sven-Göran Eriksson.
-Prior to being appointed as Manchester City assistant manager, he worked as a senior advisor for Östers IF as well as a football analyst and commentator for Swedish TV4.
+Prior to being appointed as Manchester City assistant manager, he worked as a senior advisor for Östers, as well as a football analyst and commentator for Swedish TV4.
 Backe briefly resigned his position at Manchester City after a family crisis in Sweden forced him to take compassionate leave shortly into his time at the club, but after a month was able to return at his former post.
 Along with Eriksson, Backe and first-team coach Tord Grip parted company with Manchester City, joining Mexico with the two Swedes.

 Notts County

 On 27 October 2009, Backe was appointed as manager of Notts County; the Swedish coach signed a three-year contract with the club.
 He resigned just seven weeks later, on 15 December after a dispute about wages not being paid was announced.
-During his time with Notts County, Backe compiled 4 wins (including two FA Cup wins), 3 draws, and 2 losses.
+During his time with Notts County, Backe compiled four wins (including two FA Cup wins), three draws and two losses.

 New York Red Bulls

 On 7 January 2010, Backe was named manager of New York Red Bulls.
 After a blistering start to the 2010 season, club fans began to create shirts and flags with his likeness, and these honors culminated in the birth of the Hans Backe Viking Army, an offshoot of the Empire Supporters Club and Garden State Supporters.
-In his first season with New York he coached the team to an Eastern Conference first-place finish.
-Then on 9 November 2012, it was announced that Backe would not extend his contract with the Red Bulls.
+In his first season with New York, he coached the team to an Eastern Conference first-place finish.
+Then, on 9 November 2012, it was announced that Backe would not extend his contract with the Red Bulls.